univention/univention-corporate-server/doc/changelog/index.rst

 Univention Active Directory Connection
 ======================================

-* The AD-Connector used to skip synchronizing a move operation, if the moved object is already present in its DN cache.
+* The :program:`AD Connector` used to skip synchronizing a move operation, if the moved object was already present in its DN cache.
 This could result in the unwanted deletion of objects during a sub-tree rename (:uv:bug:`57510`).

-* The connector can now be configured to only synchronize objects from specific sub-trees via the newly added UCR variables ``connector/ad/mapping/allowsubtree/$NAME/ucs`` and ``connector/ad/mapping/allowsubtree/$NAME/ad``. ``$NAME`` is an arbitrary string, the value for the ``ucs`` variable is a sub-tree LDAP DN in the UCS directory and the value for the ``ad`` variable is a sub-tree LDAP DN of the AD directory.
+* The connector can now be configured to only synchronize objects from specific sub-trees through the newly added UCR variables :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` and :envvar:`connector/ad/mapping/allowsubtree/.*/ad`. ``.*`` is an arbitrary string, the value for the ``ucs`` variable is a sub-tree LDAP DN in the UCS directory and the value for the ``ad`` variable is a sub-tree LDAP DN of the AD directory.
   Both must include the LDAP base of the respective directory.
 If configured